All rights reserved.

 “Ho, there!”
 Haskell cried.
 He stepped forward and slapped the mule across its thick, hairy lips, its protruding front teeth scraping his hand.
 The animal let out an annoyed bray but gave up on its snack.
 The teamster sighed with relief as his wagon juddered back into the furrowed road.

 A scattered cheer rose from those nearby, who showered Haskell with vigorous claps on the back.
-Disaster and a long delay averted, the caravan continued down the eastern road.
-Haskell, buoyant from the attention, perambulated along the roadside.
+Disaster and a long delay averted, the caravan continued on its way.
+Haskell, buoyed by the attention, perambulated along the roadside.

-Haskell gave one of the southerners a playful shove as he skipped past, the fellow twirling away with a grin and singing even louder as he carried up the line.
+Haskell gave one of the Siwarders a playful shove as the man skipped past, the fellow twirling away with a grin and singing even louder as he carried up the line.

-The merchant spluttered, his reddening jowls jiggling with rage.
-“Do you know who I am?”
+“Do you know who I am?” the merchant spluttered, his reddening jowls jiggling with rage.

 “Another flabby ass whinnying just to be heard.
-I think you need a smack like that mule yonder,” Haskell replied with a raised palm and broad smile.
+I think you need a smack like that mule yonder!”
+Haskell raised his palm and smiled broadly.

-“You insolent . . .
-I never.
-Such . . . the impertinence!”
-The apoplectic merchant spurred his horse further up the line.
-Several porters made exaggerated brays and whinnies while those ahead turned to gawk at the frothing man.
+“You insolent . . . such . . . the impertinence!”
+The apoplectic merchant spurred his horse up the line while his porters made exaggerated brays and whinnies.
+Those ahead turned to gawk at the frothing man and commotion behind.

 The merchant’s son, restraining laughter, cantered after his father.

 The caravan wound its way deeper into the woods.
 Tired, sore, and hungry, Haskell shuffled around a bend preceded by his lengthening shadow.
 He stopped, as had those ahead, where the road ran through a mess of soupy ruts, a shallow stream, and up a rocky hill, its top awash in the red light of the westering sun.